 Almost all fun activities on a cruise involve water; you will definitely swim during your cruise so, carry at least 3 swimsuits.
 Do not forget however to carry cover-ups, try to keep modest especially when moving around the deck and eating areas.
 Buy from a range of fashionable Swimsuit Cover-Ups here.

 A not so fun fact is that it may rain during your cruise.
 So, pack a jacket/coat or a raincoat.
 If your cruise itinerary involves visiting a cold region, like Alaska then packing a raincoat or jacket is a must.
 Search a selection of great travel Rain Jackets.

 While sunscreen offers you adequate sun protection, your scalp is often left bear.
 Carry a wide-brimmed hat, a cap or bandana to protect your scalp, eyes, and shoulders from the sun.
-Find Sun Hats from Amazon to help protect from the Sun.
+Find Sun Hats to help protect from the Sun.

 Carry a pair of emergency sunglasses in your suitcase, just to be sure you have a backup.
 The sun and sea surface reflect a lot of light, and you will need sunglasses to protect your eyes.